lohjine/opencaptcha/concepts.md

 - drag to the correct spots based on functions / categorize similar things together / ?

-- rotate objects -> nn are not designed to do this yet

 but is it even feasible to test something beyond visual on a computer interface?